LozenChen/TAS-Helper/README.md

 # Plans:

   Here lists some ideas, which I may not work on recently.
-Feel free if you like that idea and want to implement that in your mod (tell me when you've implemented it so i needn't work on them').
+Feel free if you like that idea and want to implement that in your mod (tell me when you've implemented it so i needn't work on them).

 - Slowdown indicator (note there's 1 frame delay between DeltaTime and TimeRate)

 - Key cycle indicator.

-- FlingBird indicator.

 - Scrollable console.

-- Better custom info. (not necessary due to the latest EvalLua command)

 - Push on XMinty's AutoWatch PR on CelesteTAS, to support more entities (e.g. for an entity with a re-awake timer, watch the timer if it's not zero).

+- SpeedrunTool multi-saveslots PR (hard afaik, even though we've effectively created a 2-nd saveslot in Tas Helper)

 - Auto completion in Celeste Studio (when using something like "set invincible true"), and some other gadgets for Studio.
 (Update: relating codes already exist in Studio, but it seems they have not been used)

-- Order of operations visualizer (probably as an individual mod), allows you to insert breakpoints in gameloops, so to observe sub-frame phenomenon.

 # Known issues: